codeclimate/codeclimate-rubocop/config/contents/layout/trailing_whitespace.md

-This cop looks for trailing whitespace in the source code.
+Looks for trailing whitespace in the source code.

 ### Example:
     # The line in this example contains spaces after the 0.